Utah Tech University

-Utah Tech University (UT), formerly known as Dixie State University (DSU) and similar names, is a public university in St. George, Utah.
-The university offers about 240 programs (4 master's degrees, 53 bachelor's degrees, 18 associate degrees, 45 minors, 52 certificates/endorsements, and 70 emphases).
-As of fall 2022, there are 12,556 students enrolled at UT.
-The student body is 57% female and 42% male with 21% of the student body being minority (non-white) students.
+Utah Tech University (UT), formerly named Dixie State University (DSU), is a polytechnic four-year public university in St. George, Utah, United States.
+UT offers doctoral degrees, master's degrees, bachelor's degrees, associate degrees, and certifications.
+As of fall 2022, there were 12,556 students enrolled at UT.

-The institution began as St. George Stake Academy, founded in 1911 by the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Later it became a state school of the Utah System of Higher Education.
-Until 2000, it was a two-year junior college named Dixie College.
-In 2000 the institution was renamed Dixie State College.
-In February 2013 the school officially became Dixie State University.
-In November 2021, after controversy over the use of the term "Dixie" in the school's name, the state legislature approved the bill that allowed the school to become Utah Tech University.
-The school started using the name in May 2022, with full usage in July of the same year.
+Located in "Utah's Dixie", the institution began as the St. George Stake Academy, founded in 1911 by the Church of Jesus Christ of Latter-day Saints (LDS Church) and sponsored by its local stake.
+In 1935, it became a state school of the Utah System of Higher Education.
+From 1923 until 1970 it was a two-year junior college named Dixie Junior College, and from 1970 until 2000 it was four-year Dixie College.
+From 2000 until 2013 it was named Dixie State College, and from 2013 until 2022 it was Dixie State University.
+In 2021, after continued controversy over the use of the term "Dixie" in the school's name, the Utah State Legislature and the Governor of Utah approved the bill that allowed the school to be renamed as Utah Tech (UT).

-UT's 16 athletic teams compete in NCAA Division I and are collectively known as the Utah Tech Trailblazers.
-Utah Tech reclassified to Division I in 2019 and joined the Western Athletic Conference (WAC) in the 2020–2021 season.
-Previously, the Trailblazers competed in NCAA Division II, with the football team being part of the Rocky Mountain Athletic Conference, while the Women's Swimming team competed in the Pacific Collegiate Swim Conference, and the school's 14 other athletic teams competed in the PacWest Conference.
+UT's 16 athletic teams compete in Division I of the National Collegiate Athletic Association (NCAA) and have been known since 2016 as the Trailblazers.
+UT was reclassified from Division II to Division I in 2019 and joined the Western Athletic Conference (WAC) in the 2020–2021 season.
+When the Trailblazers were in NCAA Division II, the football team had been part of the Rocky Mountain Athletic Conference since 2014, while the Women's Swimming team competed in the Pacific Collegiate Swim Conference, and the school's 14 other athletic teams competed in the PacWest Conference.